Kelly Clarkson Reveals The ‘Secret’ To Her New Trim Figure, ‘I Literally Hired Harry Potter’

 Kelly Clarkson, the winner of Season 1 of American Idol, revealed her “secrets” to her new slim physique.
 Clarkson’s new body is attributed to garments that give the singer the illusion of appearing slimmer.
-The 36-year-old gave props to her style team for helping her appear noticeably slimmer through the fashion overhaul.
+The 36-year-old gave props to her style team for helping her appear noticeably slimmer through a fashion overhaul.
 Thanks to her glam squad, Clarkson now turns to waist-cinching dresses, form-fitting jumpsuits, and embellished ball gowns, according to People.

 “I literally hired Harry Potter and SPANX; it’s all like a sausage.”